krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 systems toward desired modes of operation.

 It turns out the answer is hiding in plain sight — in the presence
-invariant itself, which, as we've seen, holds for *any* finite observation
+invariant, which, as we've seen, holds for *any* finite observation
 window.
 The limit $\Delta$ represents the asymptotic average of $\delta(t)$,
 the left-hand side of the invariant, measured over a sequence of consecutive
 overlapping intervals, each one a prefix of the sample path.